FuelLabs/sway-libs/README.md

 The purpose of this repository is to contain libraries which users can import and use that are not part of the standard library.

-These libraries contain helper functions, generalized standards, and other tools valuable to blockchain development.
+These libraries contain helper functions and other tools valuable to blockchain development.

 > **Note**
 > Sway is a language under heavy development therefore the libraries may not be the most ergonomic.
 Over time they should receive updates / improvements in order to demonstrate how Sway can be used in real use cases.